1995 Japanese Grand Prix: Post-race

 This was Schumacher's last win for Benetton, as he moved to the Ferrari team for the 1996 season.
 Herbert reiterated Schumacher's opinion by stating that Benetton did "a fantastic job".
 Hill was disappointed about the race and the season as a whole; he said afterwards:

 As a result of Hill not taking his 10-second stop-and-go penalty because of his retirement, Williams were fined $10,000 by Formula One's governing body, the Fédération Internationale de l'Automobile (FIA).
 In an interview with Motor Sport magazine in 2008, Hill said that the 1995 season, as a whole, "went down, mentally, and it all just got to me".
 He also said he believed that it was in 1995 that Frank Williams and Patrick Head decided to replace him for the 1997 season.

 1980 Formula One World Champion Alan Jones praised Alesi's performance, saying that it "will go down as one of the great drives in Grand Prix racing".
 Alesi stated that if his driveshaft had not failed, he would "have fought for it, all the way to the end".
 Alesi added that he believed he did not jump the start, but admitted that "the car crept forwards by a few centimetres" because of the downhill slope of the grid.
 In an interview with Autosport magazine in 2009, Alesi said that he went to see the race director before the race to see how he could avoid a penalty at the downhill start and that he was "totally fed up" with the penalty decision given.
 Berger also questioned his penalty, claiming that his car did not move before the green light went on.
+Alesi has mentioned several times that this was "the race of my life".